List Matching Software: Eliminating Duplicates Across Marketing and Operations Lists

 What Should You Look For in List Matching Software?

-MatchLogic's list matching capability combines multi-source ingestion, name and address standardization, configurable matching levels, priority rules, suppression matching, and detailed output tracking in a single on-premise platform.
-For organizations that process purchased prospect lists alongside house-file data, all PII stays within your network.
-For a comprehensive guide to data matching software evaluation, see our buyer's guide.
+MatchLogic's list matching combines multi-source ingestion, name and address standardization, configurable matching levels, priority rules, suppression matching, and detailed output tracking inside a single on-premise platform.
+For organizations that process purchased prospect lists alongside house-file data, all PII stays within your network, and the same fuzzy and probabilistic logic covered in our fuzzy matching software guide is what drives the per-pair scoring under the hood.

 Frequently Asked Questions